DaDu-Corki: Algorithm-Architecture Co-Design for Embodied AI-powered Robotic Manipulation: Corki Hardware and System Design

-This section introduces the \proj hardware.
+This section introduces the \textsc{Corki}\xspace hardware.
 We accelerate the control process to achieve real-time performance.
-The input of the control module is the trajectory predicted by \proj algorithm, and the output is torque signals that will be used on the motors in each joint of the robots.
-We call the control framework task space computed torque control (TS-CTC).
-We first elaborate the control framework (\Sect{sec:sec:tsctc}), then analyze the bottleneck and propose \proj accelerator (\Sect{sec:sec:break}).
-We further propose an effective approximation strategy to improve the control frequency (\Sect{sec:sec:dyna}).
-We finally describe the system pipeline (\Sect{sec:arch:pipe}).
+The input of the control module is the trajectory predicted by the \textsc{Corki}\xspace algorithm, and the output is torque signals that will be used on the motors in each joint of the robots.
+The control framework we build our accelerator on is widely used task space computed torque control (TS-CTC)~\cite{murray2017mathematical}.
+While the techniques in this section are broadly applicable beyond LLM settings, our accelerator is specifically designed to rapidly convert trajectories into control signals, which is crucial for real-time performance and central to our contributions.
+We first elaborate on the control framework (Sec.~\ref{sec:sec:tsctc}), then analyze the bottleneck and propose the \textsc{Corki}\xspace accelerator (Sec.~\ref{sec:sec:break}).
+We further propose an effective approximation strategy to improve the control frequency (Sec.~\ref{sec:sec:dyna}).
+We finally describe the system pipeline (Sec.~\ref{sec:arch:pipe}).